RobertTalbert/roberttalbert.github.io/_pages/gtd.md

 10. [The Trimesterly Review](http://rtalbert.org/trimesterly-review/).
 What can we do on a not-as-regular basis to make sure all the work items we do are fruitfully connected to the Big Picture in our lives?

 I hope you find these articles useful and helpful.
 Please contact me if you have questions or suggestions.

+**_Coming Soon?_** I am considering cleaning these articles up, updating them, and adding to them in 2018 and publishing them in some sort of book form.
+Stay tuned.